kcrary/istari/docs/install.md

    - GNU Emacs
    - (if running on Windows) Cygwin

-   Some versions of Standard ML of New Jersey contain bugs that keep Istari from compiling.
-On Linux, version 110.99.7.1 is confirmed to work.
-On Mac and Windows, version 110.99.2 is confirmed to work.
+   [Some versions](compiler-versions.html) of Standard ML of New Jersey contain bugs or incompatibilities that keep Istari from compiling.
+Version 110.99.7.1 is confirmed to work on Linux, Mac, and Windows.

 1. Obtain the distribution from Github:

-       git clone --recursive https://github.com/kcrary/istari.git istari
+       git clone --recursive --branch v1.0.1 https://github.com/kcrary/istari.git istari

 2. If you forgot to use the `--recursive` option in the previous step, populate the `cmlib` directory: